Announcing the 2014 season of

 A slapstick comedy about love, friendship, betrayal, forgiveness…and a dog.
 Young Proteus only has eyes for his hometown sweetheart, until he lays eyes on his best friend’s love.
 This is a zany tale of romantic rivals with lightning changes in affection, a maiden in disguise, bandits, and one of Shakespeare’s funniest clowns.
 The play asks the question: Is all really fair in love?

-A fantastical action-adventure story that combines tragedy, comedy and romance.
+A shimmering fairy tale.
 King Cymbeline’s only daughter, Imogen, secretly marries against his wishes, and he banishes her new husband.
 With war looming and an evil stepmother plotting, the spunky princess ventures into the wild to reunite with her true love.
 Through Imogen's journey, Shakespeare examines a central issue of his time and ours -- faith.

 "This is the season of loyalty.
 TWO GENTS and CYMBELINE both explore themes of loyalty--loyalty to one's friends, loyalty to one's betrothed, loyalty to one's leaders and country, and loyalty to one's own principles.
 The season is also an expression of our loyalty to the plays of Shakespeare--we've already produced 12 of his 38 complete plays, and as we continue to work through the canon, we have the pleasure to explore his less-frequently produced gems.
 Finally, the season affirms our loyalty to the legacy of Joseph Papp by keeping our programming FREE FOR ALL, and by taking the productions to neighborhoods that have little to no access to live theatre.
 Coincidentally, TWO GENTLEMEN OF VERONA and CYMBELINE were in the inaugural season of Papp's New York Shakespeare Festival.